K-PaaS/application-platform-guide-eng/install/application_platform/kpaas_ap.md

 <tr>
 <td>operations/use-haproxy-public-network-vsphere.yml</td>
 <td>HAProxy Public Network Setting <br>
-    - When installing PaaS-TA AP using IaaS-provided LB, which is used by vsphere, the operation file is removed and installed.
+    - When installing K-PaaS AP using IaaS-provided LB, which is used by vsphere, the operation file is removed and installed.
 </td>
 <td>Requires: use-haproxy.yml <br>
     Requires Value :  <br>